-LXR Hotels & Resorts: Found in some of the world's most alluring destinations, LXR Hotels & Resorts connect legendary properties into an exclusive network of hotels that are set apart by an unrivaled commitment to personalized service and elegant, yet locally immersive experiences for their guests.
+LXR Hotels & Resorts: Found in some of the world's most alluring destinations, LXR Hotels & Resorts is a collection of independent luxury properties that each represent their unique location and offer a singular travel experience native to its place, history and tradition.
+LXR connects legendary properties into an exclusive network of hotels that are set apart by an unrivaled commitment to personalized service and elegant, yet locally immersive experiences for their guests.
+Each of the hotels in the collection remains steadfastly true to its heritage and culture, providing a luxurious base of exploration for the passionate, yet discerning, adventurer.

 Conrad Hotels & Resorts: Conrad is a global luxury brand offering guests service and style on their own terms-all while connecting with the local and global culture.
 Conrad has created a seamless connection between contemporary design, leading innovation and curated art to inspire the entrepreneurial spirit of the globally connected traveler.
-Properties feature convenient and relaxing wellness facilities; innovative bars and restaurants; comprehensive room service; multi-purpose meeting/business facilities; and special event and concierge services.
+Properties feature convenient and relaxing wellness facilities; innovative bars and restaurants; intuitive room service; multi-purpose meeting and business facilities; and special event and concierge services.
+Conrad was named the World Travel Awards' "World's Leading Luxury Hotel Brand" for 2021.